littlecodemonkey/blog/content/docs/reading/brodsky_challenge/001_bhagavad_gita.md

 #### Summary
 Krishna moves from self-discipline and meditation to bhakti, or devotion.
 He explains that everything in existence, both material and spiritual, comes from him.
 Some people seek him for selfish reasons, while others seek him with wisdom and love.
-He introduces the three gunas—sattva (goodness), rajas (passion), and tamas (ignorance)—which shape human behavior.
+He introduces the three gunas-sattva (goodness), rajas (passion), and tamas (ignorance).
+These shape human behavior.
 Those who transcend these qualities through devotion achieve liberation.

 Krishna describes himself as the ultimate reality behind all things.
 He is time, creation, destruction, and the source